cfrco/CGcourse/README.md

 # Computer Graphics
-My pratice code and projects for my ``Introduction to Computer Grahpics``
+My pratice code and projects for my ``Introduction to Computer Grahpics`` course.